Malaysia - Data Protection Overview

 Under the PDPA, a data subject has the following rights to object/opt-out:

-Right to withdraw consent: A data subject can withdraw consent for the processing of his/her personal data at any time by way of written notice.
+Right to withdraw consent: A data subject can withdraw consent for the processing of their personal data at any time by way of written notice.

 Right to prevent processing where likely to cause damage or distress: A data subject may by written notice require a data user to cease or not begin processing personal data for a specified purpose or in a specified manner if: